J535D165/data-matching-software/README.md

 - [DataMatch (by Data Ladder)](https://dataladder.com/data-matching-software/) Affordable comprehensive toolkits for deduplication, standardization, and fuzzy matching.
 - [Dedupe.io (by DataMade)](https://dedupe.io/) Commercial implementation of Dedupe.
 Dedupe.io matches records in the cloud and provides a browser-based GUI for contructing training data.

+## Outdated/ no longer available

+- BigMatch (by USA census) A record linkage tool for use in matching a very large file against a moderate size file developed by the USA Census Bureau.
+There are several papers available about this program [(BigMatch, 2007)](https://www.census.gov/srd/papers/pdf/rrc2007-01.pdf)